Backups¶

 Encrypted Backups (.ttbak)¶

-The encryption password for backups is separate from your login password.
-Set it in Settings → Backups.
-Each backup generates its own random key — two backups with the same password produce different ciphertext.
+Add an extra encryption layer to any backup.
+Set the password in Settings → Backups — it's separate from your login password.
+Each backup generates a random key, so two backups with the same password produce different ciphertext.

-Encrypted backups are useful if you store them in cloud storage, send them offsite, or anywhere you'd rather not have the raw config readable.
+This is useful if you store backups in cloud storage, send them offsite, or anywhere you don't want the raw config readable.

 Exporting a Backup Manually¶